Saffron: Adulteration

 Despite attempts at quality control and standardisation, an extensive history of saffron adulteration, particularly among the cheapest grades, continues into modern times.
-Adulteration was first documented in Europe's Middle Ages, when those found selling adulterated saffron were executed under the Safranschou code.
+Adulteration was first documented in Europe's Middle Ages, when those found selling adulterated saffron in Nuremberg were executed under the Safranschou code.
 Typical methods include mixing in extraneous substances like beetroot, pomegranate fibres, red-dyed silk fibres, or the saffron crocus's tasteless and odourless yellow stamens.
 Other methods included dousing saffron fibres with viscid substances like honey or vegetable oil to increase their weight.
 Powdered saffron is more prone to adulteration, with turmeric, paprika, and other powders used as diluting fillers.
 Adulteration can also consist of selling mislabelled mixes of different saffron grades.
-Thus, high-grade Kashmiri saffron is often sold and mixed with cheaper Iranian imports; these mixes are then marketed as pure Kashmiri saffron, a development that has cost Kashmiri growers much of their income.
+Thus, high-grade Kashmiri saffron is often sold and mixed with cheaper Iranian imports; these mixes are then marketed as pure Kashmiri saffron.
 Safflower is a common substitute sometimes sold as saffron.
 The spice is reportedly counterfeited with horse hair, corn silk, or shredded paper.
-Tartrazine or sunset yellow have been used to colour counterfeit powdered saffron.
+Tartrazine or sunset yellow dyes have been used to colour counterfeit powdered saffron.

 In recent years, saffron adulterated with the colouring extract of gardenia fruits has been detected in the European market.
 This form of fraud is difficult to detect due to the presence of flavonoids and crocines in the gardenia-extracts similar to those naturally occurring in saffron.
 Detection methods have been developed by using HPLC and mass spectrometry to determine the presence of geniposide, a compound present in the fruits of gardenia, but not in saffron.